Shichimiya Shichimi Togarashi: 7 Spice Blend from Kyoto

 The other day, I got a Shichimi Togarashi (七味唐辛子) that the historical city Kyoto boasts.

-Shichimi Togarashi is a traditional Japanese condiment consisting of coarsely ground red chili pepper and other 6 aromatic spices that vary depending on the maker.
-It is a common spice mix widely enjoyed in Japan.
+Shichimi Togarashi or Shichimi (七味) is a traditional Japanese condiment consisting of ground red chili pepper and six other aromatic spices that vary depending on the maker.

 Kyoto Shichimiya Honpo Shichimi Togarashi

-The product I purchased was made up of a bag of Shichimi Togarashi and a small can for the spice blend, so even if you use up the accompanying spice, you can use the container with a refill again.
+The product I purchased consists of a package of Shichimi Togarashi and a small can for the spice mix.

-When I opened the yellow bag for Shichimi Togarashi, the aromatic smell of Sansho pepper spread in the air.
+Once I opened the yellow bag for Shichimi, the aromatic smell of Sansho pepper wafted out in the air.

-According to the ingredient list, this Shichimi Togarashi from Kyoto Shichimiya consists of red chili pepper, white sesame seeds, black sesame seeds, Sansho, green laver (Nori seaweed), green Shiso leaves, and hemp seeds.
+this one consists of red chili pepper, white sesame seeds, black sesame seeds, Sansho pepper, Aonori (green nori seaweed), green Shiso (perilla) leaves, and hemp seeds.